Skip to main content

 7. You can mark the question as required, making it impossible to proceed without answering.

-8. In the question text, you can add first name or full name variables that will be replaced with the data on the employee being evaluated.
-It makes questions more personal.
+8. In the question text, you can use basic formatting (bold, italic, underline, bullet points, links) and add first name or full name variables that will be replaced with the data of the employee being evaluated.
+It makes questions clearer and more personal.

 9. Save the question when it is ready.